camelot-dev/camelot/docs/user/advanced.rst

 Use alternate image conversion backends
 ---------------------------------------

-When using the :ref:`Lattice <lattice>` flavor, Camelot uses ``ghostscript`` to convert PDF pages to images for line recognition.
+When using the :ref:`Lattice <lattice>` flavor, pypdf_table_extraction uses ``ghostscript`` to convert PDF pages to images for line recognition.
 If you face installation issues with ``ghostscript``, you can use an alternate image conversion backend called ``poppler``.
 You can specify which image conversion backend you want to use with

 .. code-block:: pycon